francisrod01/francisrod01/README.md

-### Hi 👋, I'm Francis, a Software Engineer, AI & Machine Learning enthusiast.
+### Hi 👋, I'm Francis, a Software Developer, AI & Machine Learning enthusiast.
 #### Collaborating on tools that support 4M+ concurrent users.

 A proven track record with exposure to both front and back-end development: